Little Rock releases video of officer-involved shooting

 - Evacuations in California take place as storm approaches VIEW

-Interim Police Chief Wayne Bewley says Blackshire died at the scene.
-Starks sustained an unspecified injury to his right leg.
+In the video, Interim Chief of Police Wayne Bewley, who narrates parts of the footage, says Blackshire died at the scene.
+Police also said Starks sustained an unspecified injury to his right leg.
+Neither the passenger nor Simpson were hurt.

+Bewley said the initial criminal investigation has been completed and the file has been handed to prosecutors to determine if charges will be filed.
+The administrative investigation is ongoing to determine if the officer’s actions were in compliance with department policy.

+Scott added that the FBI contacted Little Rock police to conduct a civil rights review on behalf of the federal Department of Justice.